slatedb/slatedb/src/bencher/README.md

 See individual subcommands for more details.

-The compaction benchmarking tool can also be used to compact specific SSTables rather than thhe generated test data.
+The compaction benchmarking tool can also be used to compact specific SSTables rather than the generated test data.
 To do this, set the `--compaction-sources`
 argument:

 ```bash